mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/epistemology.md

   whose premises can be traced back to principles that are true, necessary, universal, and immediately intuited.
 These first, self-evident principles are related to the conclusions of science as axioms to theorems.

+## Epicurean epistemology

+* The 3 criteria of truth are sensations, concepts (prolepsis), and feelings.
+* Sensation is the foundation for knowledge; senses are infallible with regard to their proper objects.
+A sense cannot even correct its own
+  impressions: each impression is of equal reliability and hence whatever appears to a sense at any time is true.
+* On conflict of impressions: we have two equally valid impressions, but of different objects.
+It is rather the belief that 2 impressions are of the same object that is ‘distorted’.
+* A concept (prolepsis) is a general notion of what kind of thing is signified by a word, e.g. ‘body’, ‘man’, ‘cow’, ‘red’.
+The ‘pro’ in ‘prolepsis’ is meant to indicate that a concept of X is not a set of information about X derived from experience, but rather a template by which we recognize in advance whether an individual presented in experience is or is not an X. Concepts are not things that have to be
+  proved: they are themselves employed in any proof.
+It remains obscure whence concepts originate.
+They cannot be all result of experience since they provide the means by which we sort sensations, which are the basis of experience.
+But some of them do seem to be the result of experience—perhaps misinterpreted experience, like the concept of God.
+* Sensations and concepts are both evident.
+It is on these evident elements that we must base our beliefs in what is not evident.
+Conjectures and theories are false if the senses bear witness against them; they are true if they are confirmed by the senses.
+May not more than one incompatible theory be consistent with the evidence?
+The Epicureans accepted this possibility.
+In such a case all such theories should be accepted: each of them is likely to be true in one or other of the many worlds in the universe, even if we do not know which is true in our world.